p3palazzo/research_template/README.md

   further instructions on the page [Creating a repository from a template](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template) on GitHub's Help documentation.
-- After checking out the repository, remember to checkout all submodules.
+- After checking out the repository, use `make install` to set up submodules (I expect you have `rsync` installed).
+- **Caution:** by default, only the `chicago-author-date.csl` style is checked out.
+Edit `.install/modules/lib/styles/info/sparse-checkout` **before** running `make install` if you want to add other citation styles.
+- Citation styles are updated frequently; use `git submodule update --remote` to keep up-to-date with the latest revisions.

 Some Pandoc defaults files call the [Pandoc-xnos](https://github.com/tomduck/pandoc-xnos) filter; install it